 Benefits of Being Happy

 Being happy is good for you and your brain.
 Happiness comes with many benefits that often go unrecognized.
-A few of the many benefits include better relationships with people, more focus and concentration, more confidence, ability to combat stress more effectively, stronger immune system, overall healthier lifestyle, can help reduce pain, and increased life longevity.
+A few of the many benefits include better relationships with people, more focus and concentration, more confidence, the ability to combat stress more effectively, and a stronger immune system.
+An overall healthier lifestyle can help reduce pain and increase life longevity.